 5 Interference mitigation techniques under frequency sharing environments

+[Editor’s note: Invite administrations to provide information on mitigation techniques to ensure coexistence under frequency sharing environments.]

 RLANs are generally intended to operate in unlicensed or license-exempt spectrum and must allow adjacent uncoordinated networks to coexist whilst providing high service quality to users.
 In the 5 GHz bands, sharing with primary services must also be possible.
 Whilst multiple access techniques might allow a single frequency channel to be used by several nodes, support of many users with high service quality requires that enough channels are available to ensure access to the radio resource is not limited through queuing, etc. One technique that achieves a flexible sharing of the radio resource is DFS.

 In DFS all radio resources are available at all RLAN nodes.
 A node (usually a controller node or access point (AP)) can temporarily allocate a channel and the selection of a suitable channel is performed based on interference detected or certain quality criteria, e.g. received signal strength, C/I. To obtain relevant quality criteria both the mobile terminals and the access point make measurements at regular intervals and report this to the entity making the selection.